• Skip to primary navigation

 Today, the Pobitzer family operates the castle as a one-of-a-kind wedding and corporate event venue.
 Between its three floors, Castel Katzenzungen can host anywhere from a small group of 10 up to 450 guests.

 Veronika led us through each floor highlighting fascinating historic details of the castle.
 The ground floor now holds lavish banquet rooms and a wine bar, but during medieval times it was actually the castle’s stable.
 Why?
-Residents of the castle kept livestock at the lowest level so the animals’ body heat would assist warming the upper floors.
+Residents of the castle kept livestock at the lowest level so the animals’ body heat would assist in warming the upper floors.

 The first floor holds a large hall for live music and dancing.
 The hall’s stone floor is only around 20 years old, but masterfully resembles the original including its dark red color, which long ago was dyed red with animal blood.

-Additional rooms on the first floor include elegant stubes wrapped in warm wood panels from the 16th century.
+Additional rooms on the first floor include elegant parlours wrapped in warm wood panels from the 16th century.
 This rustic feature was almost lost to history.
-Poor farmers staying in the castle during its period of decay covered the paneling to make the rooms smaller thus easier to heat.
+Poor farmers staying in the castle during its period of decay covered the paneling to make the rooms smaller and thus easier to heat.
 The gorgeous woodwork was revealed during the castle’s restoration.

 Our favorite room of the castle was the medieval kitchen.
 Its walls run black —forever scarred by woodfires lit over the centuries to smoke speck.
 Dining in the kitchen under candlelight would undoubtedly transport you to another time.